 - To ensure safety while working.

-These policies are increasing becoming important as business environments now recognise the fact that employees at all levels and job positions are representatives of the organization and, therefore, their dress, grooming, and personal hygiene affect both the public’s impression of the business and internal morale.
+These policies are increasingly becoming important as business environments now recognize the fact that employees at all levels and job positions are representatives of the organization and, therefore, their dress, grooming, and personal hygiene affect both the public’s impression of the business and internal morale.